 These code of regulations are different from the federal regulations that were already incorporated in Virginia’s state laws.

 “My office was not contacted by OOIDA regarding this matter, so, unfortunately, OOIDA did not have an understanding of Virginia’s incorporation or review process; therefore, the petition is not accurate as it relates to Virginia.”

 Based on where the trucking industry currently stands at the moment, the ELD mandate is not going to get delayed.
 The implementation date is December 18, 2017, and it’s pretty much final.

 There are only three months left before the implementation of the ELD mandate would take effect.
 Even if the FMCSA were to respond in favor to OOIDA’s petition, any possible changes that would be made to the ELD mandate would still most likely take place after the mandate’s date of effect.

 Because of this, it pays for carriers to equip their fleets with electronic logging devices to continue staying compliant no matter what the outcome of the petition is.

-Request a free demo of the FMCSA-compliant KeepTruckin ELD to begin your compliance journey today.
+Request a free demo of the FMCSA-registered KeepTruckin ELD to begin your compliance journey today.